Low-risk Human Research Ethics Subcommittee

 Investigators may receive approval, be asked to make changes to the application or further clarification, or the application may be rejected or referred back to the HREC (Medical Sciences) for further consideration.

-Upon approval by the FMHS Subcommittee, the Research and Ethics Administrator, will send a final approval letter by email to the nominated contact person to be kept on file attached to the final proposal.
+Upon approval by the FMHS Subcommittee, the final approval letter is sent via email to all listed Macquarie University research personnel via their Macquarie email address and must be kept on file attached to the final approved application.
 Research on the project may commence.

 Further clarification required: